 What Do I Need To Bring?

 For the recce you must ensure that you are carrying the full kit you will be required to carry on race day.
 You can see the full kit list HERE.
 Please make sure your headtorches are fully charged and you have spare batteries if required.
-You only need to carry the Ambleside-Coniston section of the map/roadbook for this recce.
-If you need to purchase any kit, please visit out event shop page.

 Due to the recce day being completely full, there will be no room in the hall for extra guests.
 Please refrain from bringing friends and family to the talk.
 Dogs are also not allowed in the hall so please, no dogs.